-- Intuitive Profile Editor

-- Qualifications and Credentials Management

-- Customizable Notifications and Alerts

-- Support and Help Resources
+- Intuitive Profile Editor for easy management of personal information. - Credentials Management to keep professional qualifications up-to-date. - Customizable Notifications and Alerts for tailored communication. - Direct Access to Support and Help Resources for streamlined assistance.

 7. Graphical User Interface Design